xzzulz/microbi/readme.md

      microbi

 Ready! the static server is active.

+Optionally pass a port number.
+Serve the current folder on port 50000:

+     microbi 50000

 Optionally pass a port and IP to the microbi command.
 The defaults are port: 8080, ip: 127.0.0.1